 Part I: Understanding the Global Regulatory Landscape for Cross-Border Grantmaking

 This article is part one of a three-part series exploring the regulatory, risk management, and implementation landscape for international grantmaking.
-The forthcoming articles will offer practical frameworks for risk assessment and guidance on due diligence, technology, and operational best practices for institutional grantmakers working across borders.
+The forthcoming articles will offer practical frameworks for risk assessment and guidance on due diligence and operational best practices for institutional grantmakers working across borders.

 Introduction